ango1994/ango1994/README.md

 ##### NOW

-- 👨🏻‍🏫 Working as a teacher assistan at ISDI CODERS.
+- 👨🏻‍🏫 Working as a teacher assistant at ISDI CODERS.
 - 🌱 I´m currently learning Jekyll, Angular and Docker.
-- ☕ I like coffe, movies, and comics.
+- ☕ I like coffee, movies, and comics.
 - 😎 Fun fact: I can actually center a div in less than 5 tries.

 ##### CONTACT